testing, kafka, flink, stream-processing, quality-assurance

 Testing Stateful Operations and State Stores

-Many streaming applications maintain state—aggregations, joins, sessionization, and pattern detection all require remembering previous events.
+Many streaming applications maintain state, aggregations, joins, sessionization, and pattern detection all require remembering previous events.
 Testing stateful operations requires verifying not just correct output, but correct state evolution and recovery from failures.

 For Kafka Streams applications, you can inspect state stores directly during testing using the TopologyTestDriver.getKeyValueStore() method.
 This lets you verify that state is being built correctly over time.
+For comprehensive coverage of state management, see State Stores in Kafka Streams.

 Consider testing these scenarios: